 |126 mg/dL (7.0 mmol/L) and above on more than one testing occasion||Diabetes|

 If you think that you are diabetic and need help to change your blood sugar levels, there are nutritionists, as well as naturopaths and dieticians that are trained and qualified and available to provide you with a list of foods and supplements to begin eating for a healthier lifestyle.

 Never ignore the warning signs or symptoms.
 Symptoms tell us that something is not right.
 Something needs correction.
-It is a natural defense mechanism produced by your body to get your attention before the next stage .when DISEASE begins.
+It is a natural defence mechanism produced by your body to get your attention before the next stage - when DISEASE begins.

 Most people struggle with a diet without sugar as well as accepting a new lifestyle change.
 However, it is easier than you think.
 There are many sugar alternatives to choose from many on the market, however some are not considered healthy and are the topic of much controversy.
 Here is a summary of what is available on the market.

 The following is a list prepared by The Canadian Diabetic Association who suggests these sugars are available for diabetics and are according to their studies deemed safe.
 These are Sugar Alcohols and polydextrose, including lactitol, maltitol, mannitol, sorbitol, and polydextrose.
 These are found in cough and cold medicines and antacids as well as soft drinks.
-These products are then labeled sugar free or no added sugar.
+These products are then labelled ‘sugar free’ or ‘no added sugar’.